Salford Royal NHS Foundation Trust: History

 In July 2016 the trust was to initiate an integrated care organisation which would include 440 adult social care staff transferred from the City of Salford.
 Mental health services were to be provided by Greater Manchester Mental Health NHS Foundation Trust but Salford would manage the contract.
 It was hoped that this would deliver £36 million a year in savings by 2021, largely by reducing hospital admissions, cutting management costs and removing duplication.

 In September 2016, the trust was selected by NHS England as one of twelve Global Digital Exemplars.
 It uses an Allscripts electronic patient record system which is being adopted by other NHS organisations nearby.
 It planned to move its electronic patient records to Microsoft Azure by March 2018.

 Northern Care Alliance NHS Group took over management of the trust's activities in 2017.

 In 2019 the trust established a 10-year partnership with Hitachi Consulting to set up a digital control centre which "will be able to better match patient and service user individual needs to available resources so that waste and waiting is minimised", at a cost of £25 million.

 David Dalton (later Sir David) was chief executive from 2001 until April 2019, when he stepped down and was replaced by Raj Jain, who is also chief executive of the Northern Care Alliance NHS Group.

-Previously called Hope Hospital, the trust renamed the premises after the birth of Ian Swift disproved its title.